The Seven Dials Mystery

-The Seven Dials Mystery is a work of detective fiction by Agatha Christie, first published in the UK by William Collins & Sons on 24 January 1929 and in the US by Dodd, Mead and Company later in the same year.
+The Seven Dials Mystery is a mystery novel by Agatha Christie, first published in the UK by William Collins & Sons on 24 January 1929 and in the US by Dodd, Mead and Company later in the same year.

-In this novel, Christie brings back the characters from an earlier novel, The Secret of Chimneys: Lady Eileen (Bundle) Brent, Lord Caterham, Bill Eversleigh, George Lomax, Tredwell, and Superintendent Battle.
+In this novel, Christie brings back the characters from an earlier novel, The Secret of Chimneys: Lady Eileen (Bundle) Brent, Lord Caterham, Bill Eversleigh, George Lomax, Tredwell and Superintendent Battle.
+The novel received mostly unfavourable reviews at the time of its publication.

-The novel received mostly unfavourable reviews.
-One reviewer noted a change in style ("Less good in point of style") but felt the novel "maintains the author's reputation of ingenuity."
-Another was quite disappointed in the change in style from some of her earlier novels, saying that she had "deserted the methodical procedure of inquiry into a single and circumscribed crime for the romance of universal conspiracy and international rogues."
-Another felt that the story started out well, but then earned sharp criticism for the author as "she has carefully avoided leaving any clues pointing to the real criminal.
-Worst of all, the solution itself is utterly preposterous."
-In 1990, this novel was considered to have the same characters and house parties as The Secret of Chimneys "but without the same verve and cheek."

 Plot summary

 Sir Oswald and Lady Coote host a party at the stately home Chimneys, which they have rented for the season.
-The guest list includes Gerry Wade, Jimmy Thesiger, Ronny Devereux, Bill Eversleigh, and Rupert "Pongo" Bateman.
+The guest list includes Gerry Wade, Jimmy Thesiger, Ronny Devereux, Bill Eversleigh and Rupert "Pongo" Bateman.
 Since Wade has a bad habit of oversleeping, the others play a joke on him by placing eight alarm clocks in his room and timing them to go off at intervals.
-The next morning, a footman finds Wade dead in his bed, with chloral on his nightstand.
+The next morning, a footman finds Wade dead in his bed, with a sleeping draught on his nightstand.
 Thesiger notices that one of the eight alarm clocks is missing.
 It is later found in a hedge.

 Lord Caterham and his daughter Lady Eileen “Bundle” Brent move back into Chimneys.
 When Bundle drives to London to see Eversleigh, Ronny Devereux jumps out in front of her car.
 Before he dies, Devereux mutters "Seven Dials..." and "Tell...Jimmy Thesiger."
 Bundle gets his body to a doctor, who tells her that her car did not hit Devereux; he was shot.

 Seven Dials turns out to be a seedy nightclub and gambling den in the Seven Dials area of London.
-Bundle recognizes the doorman as Alfred, a footman from Chimneys.
+Bundle recognises the doorman as Alfred, a footman from Chimneys.
 Alfred tells her that he left Chimneys for far higher wages offered by Mosgorovsky, owner of the club.
 Alfred takes Bundle into a secret room, where she hides in a cupboard and witnesses a meeting of six people wearing hoods with clock faces.
 They talk of the always-missing "Number Seven", and about an upcoming party at Wyvern Abbey, where a scientist called Eberhard will offer a secret formula for sale to the British Air Minister.